Jang Hyun-seung: 2009–2014: Debut with Beast and Trouble Maker

-Solo activities

-On May 7, 2015, Hyunseung released his solo debut extended play, My.
-Other than BEAST's tracks, Hyunseung's album had more influences on hip-hop culture and pop culture in his preference, such as title track "Ma First" featuring Giriboy and "Break Up With Him" featuring Dok2.

-Trouble Maker

-In December 2011, Hyunseung formed a unit with label mate 4Minute's Hyuna called Trouble Maker.
-Trouble Maker debuted with their self-named lead single and extended play, Trouble Maker.
-On October 28, 2013, the group released their second extended play, Chemistry.
+In December 2011, Hyunseung formed a unit with label mate Hyuna called Trouble Maker.
+Trouble Maker debuted with their eponymous lead single and extended play, Trouble Maker.
+On October 28, 2013, the unit released their second extended play, Chemistry, with the lead single "Now".

-Musical career

 Hyunseung made his acting debut in the musical Mozart!.
-He performed as the main character from late July 2012 to early August 2012 at the Sejong Center.
+He performed as the lead character from late July 2012 to early August 2012 at the Sejong Center.

 In April 2014, Hyunseung was cast in the musical Bonnie & Clyde.
-He performed as the lead character, Clyde, from April 15 to June 29, 2014 at the BBC Art Center along with other artists, including SHINee‘s Key, ZE:A‘s Park Hyung Sik, Kahi, and Oh So Yeon.
+He performed as the lead character, Clyde, from April 15 to June 29, 2014 at the BBC Art Center along with other artists, including SHINee's Key, ZE:A's Park Hyung Sik, Kahi, and Oh So Yeon.

+2015–2021: Solo debut, departure from Beast

+On May 7, 2015, Hyunseung released his debut solo extended play, My.
+Unlike BEAST's tracks, Hyunseung's album drew more from hip-hop culture and pop culture, such as title track "Ma First" featuring Giriboy and "Break Up With Him" featuring Dok2.

 In April 2016, Hyunseung was nominated and won "Best Male Artist (South Korea)" at the 4th Annual V-Chart Music Awards in China.

-Departure from Beast

 On April 19, 2016, Cube Entertainment announced he officially left Beast to continue as a soloist.

-On July 29, 2016, Cube Entertainment announced that Hyunseung would be joining the dance competition program Hit The Stage, making it his first broadcast appearance since leaving Beast.
+On July 29, 2016, Cube Entertainment announced that Hyunseung would be joining the dance competition program Hit The Stage, his first broadcast appearance since leaving Beast.
 On December 13, 2016, it was confirmed that Hyunseung had renewed his exclusive contract with Cube Entertainment.

-On June 12, 2018, it was confirmed that Hyunseung will enlist in the military on July 24 as an active soldier.
-He was discharged from the military on 13 March 2020.
+On March 31, 2017, Cube Entertainment announced that Hyunseung would be featuring on singer Oh Ye Ri’s track "This Is Love".
+On July 27, 2017, Hyunseung released a digital single titled "Home".

-In December 2020, Hyunseung is set to release a song digitally, titled "I want to wrap your cold hands warmly".
-This is his first activity after his discharge in military service in March.
-On December 17 2020, the song was released on digital charts and YouTube called "I Just Can't Stop Loving You (Korean title: 차가운 너의 손을 따스히 감싸주고 싶어).
+On December 17, 2020, Hyunseung released the digital single "I Just Can't Stop Loving You" (Korean title: 차가운 너의 손을 따스히 감싸주고 싶어, literal translation "I want to wrap your cold hands warmly").

-On August 3, 2021, Hyunseung's exclusive contract with Cube Entertainment has expired.
+On August 3, 2021, Hyunseung's exclusive contract with Cube Entertainment expired.

-Mine Field
+In November 2021, Hyunseung confirmed his appearance on the Watcha original web variety show, Double Trouble.